WHAT ARE YOU LOOKING FOR

 Lawmakers are Pressing CMS to Expand Coverage of Substance Use Disorders and Close Gaps in Care

-• Lawmakers called for the institution to use existing authority and new funding to expand Medicare coverage for these disorders.
+• Lawmakers called for the institution to use existing authority and new funding to expand Medicare coverage for substance use disorders.

 • 1.7 million Medicare beneficiaries were estimated to have past-year substance use disorders.
 Of them, only 11% received treatment for their condition.